 Seville is one those great cities full of history, attractions and enough sites to keep the whole family entertained.
 How many days in Seville should you spend?
 We spent 5 days in Seville, 3 full days and a half day coming and leaving Seville.
 We were in Seville in December.
 We believe 3 days in Seville is a perfect amount of time to see everything.
 By giving yourself 3 days in Seville there is no need to rush any one thing, some things you will stay at for hours and other things not so long.
-Theme parks may require a whole day while visiting the Roman ruins Italica Seville, that is just out of town will account for half a day of your 3 days in Seville for sure.
+Theme parks may require a whole day while visiting the Roman ruins Italica Seville that is located just out of town will account for half a day of your 3 days in Seville for sure.
+There is a Seville itinerary for everyone.

 Our ideal 3 days in Seville itinerary would look like this: